Han Min-yong: Biography

 Han graduated from high school in Beijing, China.
 She received her bachelor's degree in arts and economics in Peking University.
 She also finished a master's degree in finance at City University of New York.

 Han started her career in 2013 as a reporter in MBN covering the police, local prosecution and law until she joined JTBC in 2017.
 In JTBC, she was a part of the legal team.
 Han became a trending topic on Naver after successfully reporting a piece about Kim Kwan-jin being in custody.

 Han succeeded Lee Ji-eun as sub-anchor in the weekend edition of JTBC Newsroom, starting on 3 August 2018, just less than a year after joining the network.
-She then ascended to main anchor on 10 January 2020 after Kim Pil-kyu left his position to become the new head of the political team.
+She then ascended to main anchor on 10 January 2020 after Kim Pil-kyu left his position to become the new political editor.
 This makes her only the second female to become main anchor of a JTBC newscast, the first sole female anchor of a JTBC flagship newscast, and one of only two female anchors of a news or current affairs program in the network.
 She also hosts the segment Open Mic, where she goes out to conduct field reports and interviews.

 She was previously a member of the network's legal and political team, and is currently a member of the weekend coverage team.